huntercroxall/huntercroxall.github.io/_posts/2023-12-12-data-analysis-stat386.md

 ## Visualization 6: Multiple Bar Chart Measuring Count of Recall Events Separated by Month and Classification
 For my sixth visualization, I wanted to delve further into what I saw in my fifth visualization.
 I did this by measuring by the count of recall events by month separated by classification.
 I found that a huge number of Class 1 recall events have occurred in May, and there happens to be more recall events earlier in the year rather than later in the year for all three Class types.
-The skew noticed in my fifth visualization again appeared in the Class 2 recall event portion of the graph, but now I could clearly see that most Class 2 recall events talk place in March and April and almost none occur between October and December.
+The skew noticed in my fifth visualization again appeared in the Class 2 recall event portion of the graph, but now I could clearly see that most Class 2 recall events take place in March and April and almost none occur between October and December.

 ![Look at this wonderful graph!](/assets/images/multiple_bar_chart_month.png "Multi-Bar by Class and Month")

+## Summary of Findings
+**Visualization 1**: In visualization 1, I found that over 70% of recall events are classified as Class 1.
+This means that a majority of recalls are made in cases when the product can put consumers at a high risk of harm.
+This suprised me, since I expected to see more low-risk recalls since those seem more likely to occur.
+However, it makes sense that a production mistake is more likely to be recalled if the risk to consumers is life-threatening.
+**Visualization 2**: In visualization 2, I learned that the most recalls occur in the state of California, with Washington and Texas in second and third respectively.
+I thought that the number of recalls in a state would correlate with the population of the state, but this was not proven entirely true because Washington surpassed several states that have millions more people.
+However, with the few exceptions of Washington and Iowa, the number of recalls did relate to the population of the state.
+**Visualization 3** In visualization 3, I completed a line chart of recall events over the past 10 years.
+Interestingly, I found that 2017 saw the most recall events by a significant margin in comparison to the other years.
+I also found that following 2017, the number of recall events remained fairly high in comparison to prior to the 2017 spike.

 ## Conclusion